Withdrawing from a Course

 Example: If a level 8 Business student withdraws on 1st December the college will claim 50% of their tuition fees (€409.50) from the HEA and the students fees are €1,500.
 If this student changes course at a later date they may be liable for the tuition fees for Semester 1 as the HEA will not fund this portion a second time.
 If this student applies for a grant after changing course their fees may only be funded for Semester 2 of the new course.
 If they received a maintenance grant and received 3 payments before withdrawing they will only receive the remaining 6 payments when they change course (Maintenance grants are paid in 9 monthly instalments).

-Notifying the College of your Withdrawal or Deferral.
+Notifying the university of your Withdrawal or Deferral.

-Students who wish to withdraw from their course must notify the admissions office as soon as possible.
-Email email@example.com or complete the online withdrawal form (button below) and submit it to the admissions office.
+Students who wish to withdraw from their course must complete the online Withdrawal Form and submit it as soon as possible.
+If you are unable to access or complete the form please email admissionsCork@mtu.ie

 Students who are deferring their course should complete the deferral form and submit it to the admissions office before 31st October (Semester 1) or 28th February (Semester 2).
 Only in Exceptional Circumstances will an application for a deferral be considered after these dates.

 Students who successfully complete a stage of their programme e.g. year 1 are automatically enrolled for year 2.
 Therefore, students who do not intend to return for the next stage of their programme must formally notify the college of their withdrawal.

 |Students who do not formally withdraw or defer continue to be enrolled on their course and the college will claim their full tuition fees for the year.

-We would encourage students, staff and parents to contact the fees office to discuss the financial implications of withdrawing from a course and possible options should the student wish to return to college at a later stage.
+We would encourage students, staff and parents to contact the fees office to discuss the financial implications of withdrawing from a course and possible options should the student wish to return to university at a later stage.